Using language to save lives by Diana Maynard

 I have been working in the Natural Language Processing Research Group (NLP) in the Department of Computer Science for over 18 years, developing tools for automatically “understanding” text – for example, what topics people are talking about, what sentiments they are expressing, what kinds of language they are using.
 To understand text like this means processing potentially millions of documents, something which can’t be done by humans as the volume is too great.
 NLP can also help us look at things like correlating language with behaviour, for example what kind of messages on Twitter might influence people to change their environmental behaviour?

 I work in a team of 10, as a linguist in a group of mostly computer scientists, which means I get to design the tools and oversee a number of projects.
 While my team take care of the real programming side of things, I get my hands dirty looking at how language is used, which can mean anything from building complex applications for modelling language to compiling lists of swear words used in Twitter.
 I currently supervise two PhD students (including Grantham Scholar Ye Jiang), who are investigating media reporting of environmental disasters, and social media discussions about Nigerian politics respectively.
 I am also PI of a European project KNOWMAK, which is developing tools to understand and visualise the state of European research.
-This includes case studies around the plastic-free ocean and carbon-free cities, two of the key areas of focus of the European Commission.
+This includes case studies around the plastic-free ocean and carbon-neutral cities, two of the key areas of focus of the European Commission.

 COMRADES and co-creation